Lewis and Clark Expedition: Summary, Team, Challenges, and Importance

 Captain Lewis was assisted by a very knowledgeable military mind in the person of Lieutenant Clark.
 The duo assembled a team of about 40 men, both civilians and military men.
 They planned setting off from Pittsburgh, Pennsylvania in late summer of 1803.
 From Pittsburgh, the team would make it down the Ohio River before proceeding to the Falls of the Ohio, a place where Clark would meet up with the rest of the team.
 From there, the team would make it up the Missouri River and all the way to the river’s headwaters.

 There was a little skirmish between the expedition and the Lakota nation (i.e. the Sioux).
 Tensions almost boiled over into a fight after the expedition lost one of their horses.
 Believing that the culprit was none other than the Lakota people, the expedition readied themselves to engage.
-They then proceeded to dialog with the tribe.
-However, the Lakota nation insisted on receiving more gifts before granting them safe passage through their lands.
+Luckily, calmer heads prevailed and the expedition team proceeded to dialog with the tribe.
+To their surprise, the Lakota nation insisted on receiving more gifts before granting them safe passage through their lands.

 After a few bickering here and there, the two sides resolved their differences.
 The expedition made their way into the Arikara territory.
 In his journal, Clark described them as one of the most brutish people he had ever seen.

-Aside from some Native American tribes refusing to grant them safe passage, the expedition team had to endure awful winter conditions.
+Aside from some Native American tribes refusing to grant them safe passage, the Lewis and Clark expedition team had to endure awful winter conditions.
 At some point in time, they were short on provisions and food items.

 Finally, there was the communication barrier.
 This problem was slightly mitigated due to the immense assistance received from French-Canadian fur trader Toussaint Charbonneau and his Shoshone wife Sacagawea.
 Most likely, Sacagawea’s extensive knowledge of the terrain and her language proved very useful for the expedition group.
 The presence of Sacagawea, who was by the way a pregnant mid-teenager, would have assured the Natives that the expedition group was not dangerous.